omelchert/py-fmas/README.md

 analytic signal.
 Additionally, a convenience class for analyzing propagation constants is provided.

-Further details can be found on the [py-fmas projec page](https://omelchert.github.io/py-fmas/).
+Further details can be found on the [py-fmas project page](https://omelchert.github.io/py-fmas/).

 ## Installation